danjgale/nii-masker/README.md

                         these files are naturally sorted by file name prior to extraction.
 Double check to make sure these are correctly aligned with the input NIfTI files.
-  --denoising_strategy denoising_strategy [denoising_strategy ...]
+  --regressor_names regressor_names [regressor_names ...]
-                        The denoising strategy to use for confound regression.
-Applies to all regressor files.
+                        The regressor names to use for confound regression.
-                        The denoising strategy must be either one predefined by load_confounds or a list compatible with load_confounds flexible denoising strategy options.
-See the documentation
-                        https://github.com/SIMEXP/load_confounds.
-If no denoising strategy is provided, but files are, all regressors in regressor files are used.
+                        Applies to all regressor files and the names must correspond to headers in each file.
+If no regressor names are provided, but files are, all regressors in regressor files are used.
   --as_voxels           Whether to extract out the timeseries of each voxel
                         instead of the mean timeseries.
 This is only available for single ROI binary masks.
 Default False.